dhaifley/game2d/app/README.md

 ### Connecting to game2d-api

 Make sure the game2d-api backend service is running and properly configured to connect with this frontend application.
+See the top-level README.md for details about running and testing the full service.